Updated: Mar 8

 Before making a decision, allow yourself the time to evaluate the benefits and the consequences.

-Learn from your past; if something didn't work already, it is not likely to work in the future.
+Learn from your past; if something didn't work already, it is likely not to work in the future.
 Explore new ways to implement your changes.

 How do I make others aware of the changes?

-You can have a straightforward conversation with the people involved; and if you choose to do so, communicate your decisions respectfully, firmly, calmly, and without engaging in excessive explanations.
+You can have a straightforward conversation with the people involved, and if you choose to do so, communicate your decisions respectfully, firmly, calmly, and without engaging in excessive explanations.

 Another option is to wait until the moment you realise your limit is about to be crossed.
 Explain that this is not acceptable for you anymore, in a calm, firm, respectful manner and with as few words as possible.